madhavabhyankar/Practicum-Meals/README.md

 ===============
 Requirements:
 -------------
-Build a consol application that accepts time of day and meal id as inputs and outputs meal.
+Build a console application that accepts time of day and meal ids as inputs and outputs meal.
 The output is governed by various rules.
 Other Related Requirements:

 1. Object Oriented